AMERICAN PROPERTY OWNERS NETWORK

 American Property Owners Network, Inc. is a not-for-profit corporation organized in the State of Wisconsin and operating as a 501(c)(4) entity upon notice to the Internal Revenue Service.
 Our Board members are located in various states from Alaska to Virginia and Minnesota to Florida.
 Our purpose is to advocate for justice in the housing market–for those who own, rent or want to own homes–and for homeowners who have been unlawfully dispossessed or are facing unlawful dispossession of their homes throughout the nation by the use of false and forged documents created to make it appear that purported claimants in judicial and non-judicial foreclosure states are entitled to the remedy of foreclosure.

 As we are sure you are aware, over ten million Americans have lost their homes to foreclosure since 2007 and a million more are heading for foreclosure after the pandemic.
 The issue with the majority of the foreclosures is that the foreclosure claimants are not the real parties in interest with a beneficial interest in the alleged indebtedness.
 Mortgage foreclosures are proceeding based on fraudulent documents created by third-party vendors or employees of debt collectors calling themselves “servicers” and acting for their own pecuniary advantage on behalf of undisclosed beneficiaries.

-On behalf of the constituency for which we advocate, we want to know, now that you have been elected, what would you do to stop these ongoing crimes and provide justice to the millions of homeowners who lost their homes (or will lose their homes) based on false claims and fraudulent documents created by participants in the fraudulent foreclosure scheme?
+On behalf of the constituency for which we advocate, we want to know, now that you have been elected, what would you do to stop the ongoing Wall Street crime spree and provide justice to the millions of homeowners who lost their homes (or will lose their homes) based on false claims and fraudulent documents created by participants in the fraudulent foreclosure scheme?